Blendify/blender-manual/trunk/blender_docs/manual/physics/rigid_body/world.rst

 ========

 Rigid Body World
-   Enable/disable evaluation of the Rigid Body simulation based on the rigid body objects participating in the specified group of Rigid Body World.
+   Enable/disable evaluation of the rigid body simulation based on the rigid body objects participating in the specified group of Rigid Body World.
 Remove Rigid Body World
-   Remove Rigid Body simulation from the current scene.
+   Remove rigid body simulation from the current scene.
 Group
    Containing rigid body objects participating in this simulation.
 Constraints